Nuttin' Less Nuttin' Mo'

 Nuttin' Less Nuttin' Mo' is the second and final album released by rap group, the College Boyz.
-It was released on October 4, 1994 through Virgin and Capitol Records.
-After a successful debut two years prior, this album failed to match the success of Radio Fusion Radio, only peaking at #80 on the Top R&B/Hip-Hop Albums.
-The only charting single "Rollin" just peaked at #49 on the Hot Rap Singles.
+It was released on October 4, 1994, by Virgin and Capitol Records.
+After a successful debut two years prior, this album failed to match the success of Radio Fusion Radio, peaking at No. 80 on the Top R&B/Hip-Hop Albums chart.
+The only charting single, "Rollin", reached No. 49 on the Hot Rap Singles chart.

+The album was rated 3 and a half stars by B.R.
+Wright for The Grand Rapids Press.